-Services that our plan pays for What you must pay Outpatient diagnostic tests and therapeutic services and supplies \$0 The plan will pay for the following services, and maybe other services not listed here: X-rays Radiation (radium and isotope) therapy, including technician materials and supplies Surgical supplies, such as dressings Splints, casts, and other devices used for fractures and dislocations Lab tests Blood, beginning with the fourth pint of blood that you need.
-You must pay for the first three pints of blood you get in a calendar year or have the blood donated by you or someone else.
-The plan will pay for storage and administration beginning with the first pint of blood you need.
-Other outpatient diagnostic tests vices that our plan pays for What you must pay Outpatient hospital services \$0 The plan pays for medically necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.
+Services that our plan pays for What you must pay Outpatient hospital services \$0 The plan pays for medically necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.
 The plan will pay for the following services, and maybe other services not listed here: Services in an emergency department or outpatient clinic, such as outpatient surgery or observation services Observation services help your doctor know if you need to be admitted to the hospital as an "inpatient."
 Sometimes you can be in the hospital overnight and still be an "outpatient."
-You can get more information about being an inpatient or an outpatient in this fact sheet: https://www.medicare.gov/sites/default/files/2018-09/11435-Are-You-an-Inpatient-or-Outpatient.pdf Labs and diagnostic tests billed by the hospital Mental health care, including care in a partial-hospitalization program, if a doctor certifies that inpatient treatment would be needed without it X-rays and other radiology services billed by the hospital Medical supplies, such as splints and casts Preventive screenings and services listed throughout the Benefits Chart Some drugs that you can't give yourself Prior authorization may be required.
+You can get more information about being an inpatient or an outpatient in this fact sheet: www.medicare.gov/sites/default/files/2018- 09/11435-Are-You-an-Inpatient-or-Outpatient.pdf Labs and diagnostic tests billed by the hospital Mental health care, including care in a partial-hospitalization program, if a doctor certifies that inpatient treatment would be needed without it X-rays and other radiology services billed by the hospital Medical supplies, such as splints and casts Preventive screenings and services listed throughout the Benefits Chart Some drugs that you can't give yourself Prior authorization may be required.

-vices that our plan pays for What you must pa
+vices that our plan pays for What you must pay

 Outpatient mental health care \$0

 The plan will pay for mental health services provided by:

 a state-licensed psychiatrist or doctor,

-• a clinical psychologist,
+a clinical psychologist,

-• a clinical social worker,
+a clinical social worker,

-• a clinical nurse specialist,
+a clinical nurse specialist,

 a nurse practitioner,

 • a physician assistant, or

 any other Medicare-qualified mental health care professional as allowed under applicable state laws.

 The plan will pay for the following services, and maybe other services not listed here:

 Clinic services

 Day treatment

 Psychosocial rehab services

-Counseling services include individual, family, and/or group and are limited to 30 sessions per year.

 Prior authorization may be required.

 Outpatient rehabilitation services \$0

 The plan will pay for physical therapy, occupational therapy, and speech therapy.

 You can get outpatient rehabilitation services from hospital outpatient departments, independent therapist offices, comprehensive outpatient rehabilitation facilities (CORFs), and other facilities.

 If you are a waiver member, please see the Community-Based Services section later in this chapter.

 Prior authorization may be required.

 Se rvices that our plan pays for What you must pay

-Outpatient substance abuse services \$0

-The plan will pay for outpatient services when covered, medically necessary and provided by network physicians, psychologists, or other mental health professionals.
+Outpatient substance abuse services The plan will pay for outpatient services when covered, medically necessary, and provided by network physicians, \$0

+psychologists or other mental health professionals.
 Services may include but are not limited to:

 Basic medical and therapeutic services

 Individual, family, and/or group therapy

 Rehabilitation services

 Adult Day Program

 Medication Training and Support

-Crisis Intervention
+o Crisis Intervention

 Skills Training and Development

 Psychosocial Rehabilitative Services

 Targeted Case Management

 Prior authorization may be required.

 Outpatient surgery \$0

 The plan will pay for outpatient surgery and services at hospital outpatient facilities and ambulatory surgical centers.

 Prior authorization may be required.